jpekala/wx-ground-station/README.md

 ```

 In the next few hours you’ll be able to see some images uploaded, depending on when satellites are scheduled to fly over.
 You may get up to 12 passes per day, usually 2 for each of the NOAA satellites in the morning, then 2 more for each of them in the evening.

+#### Optional CloudFront Setup with Custom URL

+As an optional step you can setup a CloudFront distribution to serve your website from a CDN.
+This also allows you to deploy a custom URL with an SSL certificate.
+To do so, see this [article](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-cloudfront-walkthrough.html) for setting up CloudFront and this [article] (https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-alternate-domain-names.html) on how to setup a custom URL.

 ### Fine Tuning